 Minnie Wong (NASA) discussed the status and recent updates of the OpenSearch Best Practices Document.
-It was upCEOSWGISS.
-CEOSCEOS
+It was updated to version 1.3 on 12 November 2020 and approved in March 2021; available on the CEOS WGISS website.
+Updates in the document include a new recommended requirement and one recommended attribute:

+CEOS-BP-002D is a new recommended requirement for specifying a maximum temporal range in the OSDD.

+CEOS-BP-003 adds a new recommended attribute regarding service level search query URL to the existing collection and granule level search query URL.

+Further suggested updates to the document include:

+Should the maximum temporal range be a required requirement?

-include:be be a or a recommendation?
+Should spatial/bounding box be a requirement or a recommendation?

 QC-MMS – Experience with Quality Metadata, Catalog and Jupyter Notebook

 Yves Coene (Spacebel, ESA) and Andrea Della Vecchia (Randstad, ESA) discussed the QC-MMS Project: Experience with Quality Metadata, Catalog and Jupyter Notebooks.
-Yves described the overall and described the ; its purpose, its functional view, its interfaces, its product metadata, and its quality metadata.
-Yves also discussed the ().
+Yves described the overall approach and described the QI Catalogue; its purpose, its functional view, its interfaces, its product metadata, and its quality metadata.
+Yves also discussed the QA Report Manager (Jupyter Notebooks).

 Yves concluded that the concept demonstrated with QI Catalogue containing metadata inserted by the MapRadix QC Manager LMS processing chains for HRL Imperviousness land product and HRL Forest Change land product.

 Generic standard-based mechanism extending standards-based metadata and catalogue environment.